UbiquityRobotics/ubiquity_launches/launches.md

   The machine name (i.e. "robot" or "viewer")

 * joint_states_stopic (Optional, default: 'joint_states'):
-  The joint states are obtained by subscribing to this topic.
+  Topic on which joint states are published.

 * node_name (Optional, default: 'n_$(arg rsp)'):
   The name of the ROS node.